mtargonski/boneIO-docusaurus/docs/02-configuration/logger.md

 - **-d** - means that debug logs will be shown for application, but not submodules, like mqtt client, modbus bus.
 - **-dd** - means that debug logs will be shown for app and submodules.

-Debug logger can be configured via yaml as well.
+Debug logger can be configured via yaml.

 ## Example config